San Francisco sailor Jenn Virskus shares her experience of racing the 2o15 Transpac aboard the Santa Cruz 50 Adrenalin.

 To soothe our frustration, we started a band.
-Or at least, we came up with the name for the band, Kamikaze Fish, an early 2000s neo-punk boat band, and a list of “hit songs” for our first album including “Waiting for a Header,” “Suck You, Squally,” “Stinky Socks,” “Deckman” (the name of our navigation system), and “Squid At My Feet.”
+Or at least, we came up with the name for the band, Kamikaze Fish.
+It would be an early 2000s neo-punk boat band and a list of “hit songs” for our first album included “Waiting for a Header,” “Suck You, Squally,” “Stinky Socks,” “Deckman” (the name of our navigation system), and “Squid At My Feet.”

 And then we were there.
 With about 30 miles to go, we could see the shadow of both Molokai and Oahu.
 There was spaghetti we could have had for dinner, but it was hot and sticky and no one wanted Gail to turn the stove on, so Del made bowls of Raman with hot tap water.
 When dusk fell, no one had the energy or the motivation to take a picture of our final sunset.
 Oahu didn’t get big enough in front of us to take a picture until after dark.

 The boat was mostly quiet as we crossed the Kaiwi Channel.
 The lights of Koko Head and the glow of Waikiki were a strange sight after so many nights with nothing on the horizon.
 The Red #2 buoy was hard to spot at first, but once we found it, were deadlocked on.
 Kirk turned the radio up for the finish.
 I think the race committee boat sounded a horn, but what we heard was, “Adrenalin, this is the Transpac race committee.
 Congratulations and welcome to Hawaii!”